TornadoCookie/OpenSC5/README.md

 `$ PLATFORM=win64 make -j$(nproc)` <br>

 Requires GNU make and gcc/mingw. <br>
-Building for windows is currently broken, I'll work on that some time. <br>

 <br>This program is based on the source code to SimCityPak and SporeModder-FX.<br>